Purgatory: Catholicism

-The Catholic Church holds that "all who die in God's grace and friendship but still imperfectly purified" undergo a process of purification, which the Church calls purgatory, "so as to achieve the holiness necessary to enter the joy of heaven".
-Catholicism bases its teaching also on the practice of praying for the dead, in use within the Church ever since the Church began, and mentioned in the deuterocanonical book 2 Maccabees 12:46.
+The Catholic Church holds that "all who die in God's grace and friendship but still imperfectly purified" undergo a process of purification after death, which the church calls Purgatory, "so as to achieve the holiness necessary to enter the joy of heaven".

-The Catholic Church gives the name "purgatory" to what it calls the after-death purification of "all who die in God's grace and friendship, but still imperfectly purified.”
-Though in popular imagination purgatory is pictured as a place rather than a process of purification, the idea of purgatory as a physical place with time is not part of the Church's doctrine.
-Fire, another important element of the purgatory of popular imagination, is also absent in the Catholic Church's doctrine.
+Though in popular imagination Purgatory is pictured as a place rather than a process of purification, the idea of Purgatory as a physical place is not part of the church's doctrine.
+However, the church's understanding has typically been that Purgatory has a temporal (temporary, terminating, non-eternal) component with only God being outside of time.
+Fire, another important element of the Purgatory of popular imagination, is also absent in the Catholic Church's doctrine.

+Purgatory and indulgences are defined (i.e. official Catholic) doctrines, unlike limbo.
+Catholicism bases its teaching also on the practice of praying for the dead, in use within the church ever since the church began, and mentioned in the deuterocanonical book 2 Maccabees 12:46.

-The purgatory of Catholic doctrine
+The Purgatory of Catholic doctrine

-At the Second Council of Lyon in 1274, the Catholic Church defined, for the first time, its teaching on purgatory, in two points:
+At the Second Council of Lyon in 1274, the Catholic Church defined, for the first time, its teaching on Purgatory, in summary two points: